Year of entry 2024

 - International fees

-This variant of Clinical Education PGCert is taught on campus and starts in September.
-For our Clinical Education PGCert (Online) January start, please visit here.
+This course is taught fully online.
+For our Clinical Education PGCert September start (on campus), please visit here.

 Our Clinical Education PGCert is an interprofessional programme designed to develop healthcare professionals into exceptional education practitioners.
 Our course provides a responsive, work-related and academically robust route for all healthcare practitioners who engage with teaching and learning.
 Irrespective of whether you're from a clinical settings or a Higher Education institution, this course will develop your understanding of the education and assessment pedagogies of the next generation of clinical practitioners.